bimaguava/123-log/content/computer/2021-02-05-how-to-make-a-windowspe-boot-cd-create-a-system-image-wim.md

 Requiring Windows AIK (Assessment Installation Kit) it's about 2GB

 Read:

-* How to make a WindowsPE boot CD using command line [https://www.youtube.com/watch?v=sCX39ADVLHY](https://www.youtube.com/watch?v=sCX39ADVLHY "https://www.youtube.com/watch?v=sCX39ADVLHY")
+* How to make a WindowsPE boot CD using command line [https://www.youtube.com/watch?v=sCX39ADVLHY](https://www.youtube.com/watch?v=sCX39ADVLHY "https://www.youtube.com/watch?v=sCX39ADVLHY") Final video they create .iso file and it can be copy to USB Drive and get ready for booting.

 #### Deploy using Windows 10 machine (Recommended)